(Big tease/announcement at the end of this post!)

 So don’t judge me if I’m a fan of stand-ups Sam Morrill and Mark Normand, who together host a podcast called “We Might Be Drunk”.

 Also: don’t check them out if you’re easily offended.
 Or even if you’re tough to offend.
-These guys aren’t shining examples of how sellers should approach using humor in their efforts (because they’re comedians, not sellers, but I’m covering my butt here).
+These guys are NOT shining examples of how sellers and marketers should approach using humor in their go-to-market efforts (because they’re comedians, not sellers, but I’m also covering my butt here).

-But I’m not here to advocate for or against a given style of comedy, free speech, or “bla bla bla”.
+I’m not writing to advocate for or against a given style of comedy, free speech, or “bla bla bla”.
 Snoozers!
-We’re here to talk SALES (and sales development), baybee!
+This is all about ways of engaging your prospects.

 Each week, the guys chat about comedy, recommend stuff to each other, run their new joke ideas by each other (and the listeners), and voice their peeves.
 They also voiced a peeve of mine.